Guides

 • Most expensive dart on this list

-• Black coating may wear over time to reveal the tungsten underneath
+• Black coating will wear over time and show the tungsten underneath

 💲